HVML/HVML-Docs/en/the-initial-idea-of-hvml-en.md

-# Talk about HVML, its origin and future
+# Talk about HVML, Its Origin and Future

-Wei Yongming
+Vincent Wei

 HVML is a new type of high-level programming language proposed by the author in the process of developing the combined operating system.
-The novel "Kao Ding Ji" introduces this language as follows:
+The novel "Biography of Coding" introduces this language as follows:

 > The programming language invented by Lao Wei is officially called HVML, which is only one letter different from the web page markup language HTML we know.
 Some friends nicknamed it "Snoring Cat".
-HVML is completely different from many programming languages we know, such as Basic, Python, C/C++, etc. HVML proposes a data-driven concept, and there are no flow control statements such as if-then and do-while in the code , all operations are based on data.
+HVML is completely different from many programming languages we know, such as Basic, Python, C/C++, etc. HVML proposes a data-driven concept.
+And there are no flow control statements such as if-then and do-while in the code, and all operations are based on data.
 For example, the input data of the program is an array, then we perform iterations on this array, and pick and process the elements in the array. and so on.
 >
-> —— "Kao Ding Ji" Chapter 10
+> —— "Biography of Coding" Chapter 10

 This article will tell you about the origin of HVML and the author's vision for its future.

-### The origin of HVML
+### The Origin of HVML

 With the development of Internet technology and applications, the Web front-end development technology formed around HTML/CSS/JavaScript has developed rapidly, and it can even be described as "a thousand miles a day".
-Five years ago, front-end frameworks based on jQuery and Bootstrap became popular, and since 2019, frameworks based on virtual DOM technology have been favored by front-end developers, such as the famous React.js (<https://reactjs.org/> ), Vue.js (<https://cn.vuejs.org>), etc. It is worth noting that WeChat applets, quick apps, etc. also use this virtual DOM technology to build application frameworks.
+Five years ago, front-end frameworks based on jQuery and Bootstrap became popular.
+And since 2019, frameworks based on virtual DOM technology have been favored by front-end developers, such as the famous React.js (<https://reactjs.org/> ), Vue.js (<https://cn.vuejs.org>), etc. It is worth noting that WeChat applets, quick apps, etc. also use this virtual DOM technology to build application frameworks.

 The so-called "virtual DOM" means that the front-end application creates and maintains a virtual document object tree through JavaScript, and the application script does not directly operate the real DOM tree.
 In the virtual DOM tree, some process control based on variables is realized through some special attributes, such as conditions, loops, etc. Virtual DOM technology provides some benefits as follows:

-1. Since scripts do not use script programs to directly operate the real DOM tree, on the one hand, the complexity of front-end development is simplified through the existing framework; Frequent operations on the DOM tree for content, thereby improving page rendering efficiency and user experience.
+1. Since scripts do not use script programs to directly operate the real DOM tree, on the one hand, the complexity of front-end development is simplified through the existing framework.
+On the other hand, frequent operations on the DOM tree for content, thereby improving page rendering efficiency and user experience.
 1. Through the virtual DOM technology, the modification of a certain data by the program can be directly reflected on the content of the data-bound page, and the developer does not need to actively or directly call the relevant interface to operate the DOM tree.
 This technique provides so-called "reactive" programming, which greatly reduces the developer's workload.

 Front-end frameworks represented by React.js and Vue.js have achieved great success.
 It seems that Internet companies still have a lot of money, so they can keep building all kinds of wheels recklessly.